MsScrat/InteractionDesign_1/README.md

 ## Acknowledgments
 Besides all the teachers and students at Noroff, I would like to thank my fiance, [Emil](https://github.com/emilgab).
-He was my inspiration for joining this study and has been my number one supporter and ruberduck for this exam.
+He was my inspiration for joining this study and has been my number one supporter and ruberduck for this assignment.